-The mission of the Furukawa lab is to make fundamental contributions to the field of molecular physiology (especially neuroscience) as it fosters scientists that will lead their respective fields in the future.
+The mission of the Furukawa lab is to make fundamental contributions to the field of molecular physiology (especially neuroscience) and biophysics (such as structural biology) as it fosters scientists that will lead their respective fields in the future.
 I would like the lab members to be highly interactive with each other and especially with me to move science forward.
 Our current lab members vigorously attack challenging questions in science.
 As I describe in “Research,” our general biological interests revolve around the cellular paradigms in neuroscience such as neuroplasticity and neurodegeneration, which are mediated by changes in membrane potentials and numbers of protein-protein interactions.
 At present, most of our research projects involve structural biology/neuropharmacology of membrane-embedded or membrane-bound receptors and signaling molecules that interact with them.
 However, I am fully aware that important discoveries are often made by unexpected cross-talks between different areas of biology, so I would like my group to stay open minded.
 For example, we have recently started our collaboration with plant biologists.
 Also, science is constantly evolving, so I am open to an idea of adding or inventing new technologies if they are inevitable in answering scientific questions of interest.
 I will do my best to acquire funding for necessary equipment and resources to help with the process.

 - Postdoctoral Fellow: Postdoctoral fellows in the Furukawa lab are expected to be highly communicative and mature.
 They will need to bring in a new technology and/or insights and formulate projects with me within the scope of the Furukawa lab.
 They will need to spend every effort to put themselves in the right position to pursue independent faculty position (or equivalent) and become positive role models for students.
 They will have an opportunity to mentor graduate students and undergraduate summer students.
 I expect postdocs to present in the Cold Spring Harbor Laboratory in-house seminars (an institution wide seminar series) after spending 2 to 3 years in my group.
 I also expect postdocs to apply for at least one postdoctoral fellowship to practice grant writing.
 Occasionally, I would like postdocs in my group to help me with efforts to reach out to the local community and the underrepresented community on Long Island and in NYC.